ishanvyas22/cakephp-inertiajs/README.md

 ## Setup

-1. Just extend `Inertia\Controller\InertiaController` to your controller in which you want to use inertia.
+1. Just add `Inertia\Controller\InertiaResponse` trait into your controller in which you want to use inertia.
+And it will automattically render the response according to the request.

-Since `InertiaController` extends your `App\Controller\AppController`, all the hooks like `initialize`, `beforeFilter`, etc. will work as it is.

-2. By default, it uses plugins `Inertia/app.ctp` file as root template, but you can customize it according your needs via `InertiaHelper`:
+2. By default, it uses plugin's `Inertia/app.ctp` file as root template, but you can customize it according your needs via `InertiaHelper`:

     First load Inertia helper into your ``AppView.php`` file:
     ```
     $this->loadHelper('Inertia.Inertia');